Travel.State.Gov >

 Phone Service: Cellular phones are used extensively.
 SIM cards can be purchased locally and used with a compatible cell phone.

-Currency: The Somali shilling is the unit of currency except in Somaliland, which uses the Somaliland shilling.
+Currency: The Somali shilling is the unit of currency except in the Somaliland region, which uses the Somaliland shilling.
 Be advised that most Somali shillings in circulation are believed to be counterfeit.
 U.S. dollars are widely accepted.
 Credit cards and traveler's checks are generally not accepted, and you are advised against using your credit card in Somalia, even if accepted.
 It is not possible to obtain currency advances against a credit card.
-There is an increasing number of ATMs in Mogadishu, and ATMs in Somalia disburse U.S. dollars.
+ATMs are increasingly available in Mogadishu.
+ATMs in Somalia disburse U.S. dollars.

 Faith-Based Travelers: See our webpages for details:

-LGBTI Travelers: Same-sex sexual contact is punishable by imprisonment from three months to three years.
+LGBTI+ Travelers: Same-sex sexual contact is punishable by three months to three years in prison.
 Anti-discrimination provisions do not apply to LGBTI individuals.
 Society considers sexual orientation a taboo topic, so there is no known public discussion of this issue.
 Severe societal stigma typically prevents LGBTI individuals from making their sexual orientation publicly known.

 See our LGBTI travel information page and section 6 of our Human Rights Report for further details.